danchoi/vmail/README.markdown

 notification program. **NOTE**: This is an alert mechanism only;
 you will still have to manually check for new messages in the Vmail interface to force the new messages to display.

+To disable inbox polling put the line `polling: false` in your `.vmailrc`.

 ## Switching mailboxes, moving messages, copying messages to another mailbox